jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 Stone weapons add +1 to their Armour Points and +3 Hit Points, +2 to the STR required to wield them and doubles their ENC score.

-Wondrous Material: In the many lands of Legend, there are mythic materials as durable as a dragon’s scale, light as a feather and as sharp as the edge of a razor.
+**Wondrous Material**: In the many lands of Legend, there are mythic materials as durable as a dragon’s scale, light as a feather and as sharp as the edge of a razor.
 These are all collectively classified as ‘wondrous material’.